-- A. To perform studies and surveys of the present conditions and probable future development of the town and its environs, including but not limited to, studies and surveys of land uses, population, traffic, parking, expansions of extraterritorial jurisdiction, etc. - B. To formulate and recommend to the Town Council the adoption and amendment of a Land Development Plan and other plans as necessary. - C. To conduct annexation feasibility studies and recommend suitable areas of annexation to the Town Council. - D. LDS Review: The Planning Board shall review and make recommendations regarding the following permits types (see also Chapter 15): - 1.
+- A. To perform studies and surveys of the present conditions and probable future development of the town and its environs, including but not limited to, studies and surveys of land uses, population, traffic, parking, expansions of extraterritorial jurisdiction, etc. - B. To formulate and recommend to the Board of Aldermen the adoption and amendment of a Land Development Plan and other plans as necessary. - C. To conduct annexation feasibility studies and recommend suitable areas of annexation to the Board of Aldermen. - D. LDS Review: The Planning Board shall review and make recommendations regarding the following permits types (see also Chapter 15): - 1.
 Text Amendments (15.14) - 2.
 Map Amendments/Rezoning (15.14) - 3.
 Conditional District (15.15) - 4.
 Vested Right (15.16) - E. LDS Decisions: The Planning [Board] shall render final decisions regarding the following permits types (see also Chapter 15): - 1.
 Site Plans/Design Review (Major) (15.8.2) - 2.
 Subdivision (Major) Preliminary Plat (15.9.2) - 3.
-Special Use Permits (15.11.1) - F. The Planning Board shall also have any additional powers and duties as may be set forth for in other laws and regulations or at the direction of the Town Council.
+Special Use Permits (15.11.1) - [F].
+The Planning Board shall also have any additional powers and duties as may be set forth for in other laws and regulations or at the direction of the Board of Aldermen.